 (d) to contact you about updates to the Services, marketing and promotional offers, and service-related communications;

 (e) for internal statistical and operational purposes to better understand how our Services are used;

-(f) to improve our Services; and
+(f) to improve our Services, including with respect to security and function; and

 (g) to carry out any other purpose which is disclosed to you and for which you consent, or as is otherwise permitted by applicable law.3.
 What Personal Data We Collect

 (a) General.
 Personal Data that we may collect through your use of the Services and/or any of your communications with us includes, without limitation: